-The Company revalued the Series C warrants as of September 30, 2021, resulting in a change in fair value of \$1.8 million and \$2.7 million during the three and nine months ended September 30, 2021, respectively.
-This change in fair value was recorded as a component of other income (expense), net, in the accompanying condensed consolidated statements of operations and comprehensive loss.
+In December 2021, the Series C Warrants were fully exercised.
+Immediately prior to their exercise, the Company revalued the warrants to their intrinsic value, resulting in a change in fair value of \$3.8 million.
+This change in fair value was recorded as a component of other expense, net, in the accompanying consolidated statements of operations and comprehensive loss.
+The warrants were recorded as Series C Preferred Stock at their fair value of \$5.8 million upon net share settlement.